edwardbirdlab/nf-blastp/README.md

 # nf-blastp
- A spimple nextflow pipeline to blastp proteins vs proteins
+ A simple nextflow pipeline to blastp proteins vs proteins